-Over 400 Stagecoach buses offer free Wi-Fi.
+Over a thousand Stagecoach buses offer free Wi-Fi.
 While you can use them to check your emails or update your social media accounts, your little ones can also get online if they’ve got a tablet or you’ll let them borrow your smartphone.

 Once connected, your child can play their favourite games on children’s websites like Disney and Cartoon Network — featuring all their favourite characters.

 With top tech at their fingertips, the journey will fly by.
 Plus with USB charging ports on many Stagecoach buses, the fun doesn’t have to end with the low battery warning.

 Headed for the bus and left their trusty tablet behind?
 Never fear — the alphabet game is here!
 While looking out the window, ask your little one to find objects for each letter of the alphabet in order.
 For example, for B your little one might spot a bus stop.
 See how far you can get through the alphabet and keep them occupied all the way through the journey.

 It may be an oldie but it’s definitely a goodie!
 I spy is the perfect game to play during your bus journey.
 It’s best to stick to objects that are on the bus, as by the time the other person guesses the object may have passed if it’s outside.

 Instead of being letter-based, you could also play a colour version of I Spy.
 Players would say “I spy with my little eye something that’s blue”, for example.
 This is a great option if you’re travelling with younger children.

 How Many Can You Name?